iterative/dvc.org/content/docs/command-reference/commit.md

 ## Description

+<abbr>Caches</abbr> the current contents of files and directories tracked by
+DVC, and updates `dvc.lock` or `.dvc` files as needed.

-This command can be useful for several scenarios, when [stages](/doc/command-reference/run) are under development, or to force DVC to accept changed data in the <abbr>workspace</abbr> without having to execute stage commands again (avoiding `dvc repro`).
+This can be useful for several scenarios, mainly when [stages](/doc/command-reference/run) are under development, but also to force DVC to accept changed data without having to execute stage commands again (avoiding `dvc repro`).
 Let's expand on these uses.

 Normally, `dvc repro` and `dvc run` finish up with the same steps as `dvc add`, for each <abbr>output</abbr> involved.
 In summary: